· Compliance · 11 min read

 RCRA 90-Day Rule: When the LQG Accumulation Clock Starts

-Miss day 91 and your storage area becomes an unpermitted TSDF — up to $93,058/day in fines.
+Miss day 91 and your storage area becomes an unpermitted TSDF, with up to $93,058/day in fines.
 Here's exactly when the clock starts, what labels are required, and where LQGs most often fail.

-The RCRA 90-day rule requires Large Quantity Generators (LQGs) to ship hazardous waste off-site within 90 calendar days of the accumulation start date in a Central Accumulation Area.
-The biggest compliance mistake is usually not misunderstanding the 90-day limit itself.
-It is misunderstanding when the clock starts.
+The RCRA 90-day rule requires Large Quantity Generators (LQGs) to clear hazardous waste from exempt accumulation within 90 calendar days of the accumulation start date in a Central Accumulation Area.
+For most generators, that means shipping the waste off-site before day 91.
+The harder compliance question is not the 90-day limit itself, but identifying the correct accumulation start date.

 In a Central Accumulation Area, the 90-day clock starts the moment the first drop of waste enters the container.
-It does not start when the drum is full, when it is moved for pickup, or when someone gets around to writing the date on the label.
+The clock starts before the drum is full, before pickup staging, and before anyone reconstructs the date later for the label.
 Satellite Accumulation Areas follow different timing rules until the volume limit is exceeded.

 This guide explains who the RCRA 90-day rule applies to, when the accumulation clock starts, how SAA and CAA timing differs, what must be on the label, when extensions are available, and what happens if you miss the deadline.